brigitte-bigi/WhakerPy/README.md

 WhakerPy was initially developed within SPPAS <https://sppas.org>.
 It was extracted from its original software by the author to lead its own life as standalone package.
-The "setup" of SPPAS is entirely based on `whakerpy` API.

-Other projects:
+Projects based on WhakerPy:

 - the website <https://auto-cuedspeech.org>
 - the website <https://sppas.org>
-- the web appis of SPPAS
+- the SPPAS graphical user interface
 - the intranet of the Laboratoire Parole et Langage
-- *contact the author if your project is based on WhakerPy*
+- *contact the author if your project is based on WhakerPy* and you want it to be included in this list.

 # The developer's corner